meilisearch/documentation/learn/getting_started/quick_start.md

 ## Search preview

-Meilisearch offers a search preview where you can preview search results.
-It comes with a search bar that allows you to search a selected index.
-You can access it in your browser at `http://127.0.0.1:7700` any time Meilisearch is running.
+Meilisearch offers a browser-based search preview where you can search through a selected index.
+You can access it any time Meilisearch is running at `http://127.0.0.1:7700`.

 ![Meilisearch's search preview showing the movies index](/search_preview/default.png)